 If you are concerned that the HVAC system will stop working because of a faulty capacitor, the best way to ensure the HVAC system operates all year round is to have yearly maintenance on your heating and cooling systems.

 When an HVAC capacitor is failing, a few things can happen to the HVAC system.
 If the outdoor unit (condensor) capacitor fails, either the compressor won’t start at all, or the compressor will start but the outdoor fan will not work.
 In both cases the capacitor should be replaced.
 Although the air conditioning system will provide cool air when the outdoor fan is not working, the refrigeration cycle will not happen properly or efficiently which can cause more damage to the HVAC system and compressor over time.

 If the indoor blower fan motors capacitor fails, the blower motor will not turn on, preventing air from flowing through the HVAC system and throughout the home.

+Now, the most pressing question.
+How much does it cost to repair an AC capacitor?
 An AC capacitor itself is not too expensive.
-The more costly part of replacing a capacitor is the labor due to the knowledge and danger involved in replacing one.
+Which is why they are replaced rather than repaired.
+The more costly part of replacing a capacitor is the labor cost due to the knowledge and danger involved in replacing one.

-The time to diagnose and replace an AC capacitor can be 15-30 minutes of work.
+The time to diagnose and replace an air conditioning system capacitor can be 15-30 minutes of work.
 The cost for the AC capacitor can be between $6 to $30+ online or in-store, and the labor cost to replace an AC capacitor can be anywhere from $150 and upwards of $350.

-The cost of replacing an AC capacitor is between $150 and $380, labor and materials included.
+The replacement cost of an AC capacitor is between $150 and $380, labor and materials included.